 Enbridge played Michigan's former Governor Snyder and Attorney General Schuette for suckers by passing a law that allows a tunnel for Canadian oil to be constructed under the Straits of Mackinac.
 Why were we played for suckers?
 The law did not require Enbridge to build a tunnel, and in fact, did not specify an end date for the tunnel to be built.
 The worst deal EVER.

-Enbridge is playing Michigan's Governor and Attorney General for suckers by supporting a Canadian oil pipeline tunnel under the Straits of Mackinac, and by gradually changing the design of Line 5 without getting the required approval.
+Enbridge has also been gradually changing the design of Line 5 without getting the required approval.

 Line 5 is a Canadian oil shortcut through Michigan and the Great Lakes.
 Why put our state and waters at great risk when we use hardly any of the oil?
-Why are our elected officials not standing up for Michigan and the Great Lakes?
-Why are they letting us get played for suckers?
+Why didn't former Gov. Snyder stand up for Michigan and the Great Lakes?

-This talk by Kate Madigan recorded at the Line 5 Retirement Party in April 2018, lays this out in more detail
+This talk by Kate Madigan, Director of the Michigan Climate Action Network recorded at the Line 5 Retirement Party in April 2018, lays this out in more detail

-Line 5 has been in the news a lot lately - The risk of an oil spill is now very real – after a ship’s anchor recently struck and damaged Line 5 in the Straits.
+The risk of an oil spill is now very real after a ship’s anchor struck and damaged Line 5 in the Straits in April 2018.
+At least two more incidents occurred between Nov 2019 and June 2020, one severely damaging a pipeline anchor support.
+It turns out the damage was caused by Enbridge contractors.
 Serious concerns are finally bringing elected officials to say “enough,” and we are now seeing growing bipartisan agreement that we must shut down Line 5.
 We applaud these elected officials and encourage others to do the same.